Search-based Testing of Simulink Models with Requirements Tables: From Requirements Table to Stateflow

 \subsection{Supporting RTs with Durations}

-To support requirements with duration, the procedure from \Cref{alg:RT2Stateflow} is as follows.
-Line~\ref{alg:prepost} creates the $\mathit{WT}$ state in addition to states $\mathit{PRC}$ and $\mathit{POA}$ in each of the parallel states that refer to requirements that specify a duration.
-For example, the $\mathit{WT}$ state is added to the state machine R3 from \Cref{fig:exampleSF}, since the duration is specified for requirement 3 from \Cref{fig:exampleRT}.
-Line~\ref{alg:labelTransitions} adds two transitions to the $\mathit{WT}$ state from the $\mathit{PRC}$ state and the connective junction.
-The state machine transitions from the $\mathit{PRC}$ to the $\mathit{WT}$ state when the precondition is satisfied, and from the connective junction to the $\mathit{WT}$ state if the precondition is satisfied when the simulation starts.
-For example, the Stateflow from \Cref{fig:exampleSF} transitions from $\mathit{PRC}$ to $\mathit{WT}$ and from the connective junction to the $\mathit{WT}$ when the precondition $\mathit{F\_s}>=4$ of Requirement~3 from \Cref{fig:exampleRT} is satisfied.
-The state machine remains in the $\mathit{WT}$ state for the time specified by the duration value if the precondition remains satisfied.
-If the precondition becomes unsatisfied before the duration threshold is reached, the state machine returns to the $\mathit{PRC}$ state.
-For example, the Stateflow from \Cref{fig:exampleSF} transitions from $\mathit{WT}$ to $\mathit{PRC}$ when the precondition $\mathit{F\_s}>=4$ of Requirement~3 from \Cref{fig:exampleRT} is violated.
-Otherwise, when the elapsed time (encoded by the $\mathit{et}$ variable) exceeds the duration value, the state machine moves to the $\mathit{POA}$ state.
-For example, the Stateflow from \Cref{fig:exampleSF} remains in the $\mathit{WT}$ until the value of the elapsed time variable (\texttt{et}) matches the value $5$ specified by the duration column of the RT from \Cref{fig:exampleRT}.
+To support requirements using the \duration operator, the procedure from \Cref{alg:RT2Stateflow} is modified as follows. \begin{itemize} \item Line~\ref{alg:prepost} creates the WT state in addition to states PRC and POA in each of the parallel states that refer to requirements that specify a duration.
+For example, the WT state is added to the state machine R3 from \Cref{fig:exampleSF}, since the duration is specified for Requirement 3 from \Cref{fig:exampleRT}. \item Line~\ref{alg:labelTransitions} adds two transitions to the WT state from the PRC state and the connective junction.
+The state machine transitions from the PRC to the WT state when the precondition is satisfied, and from the connective junction to the WT state if the precondition is satisfied when the simulation starts.
+For example, the Stateflow from \Cref{fig:exampleSF} transitions from PRC to WT and from the connective junction to the WT when the precondition $\mathit{F\_s}\geq4$ of Requirement~3 from \Cref{fig:exampleRT} is satisfied.
+The state machine remains in the WT state for the time specified by the duration value if the precondition remains satisfied.
+If the precondition becomes unsatisfied before the duration threshold is reached, the state machine returns to the PRC state.
+For example, the Stateflow from \Cref{fig:exampleSF} transitions from WT to PRC when the precondition $\mathit{F\_s}\geq4$ of Requirement~3 from \Cref{fig:exampleRT} is violated.
+Otherwise, when the elapsed time (encoded by the $\mathit{et}$ variable) exceeds the duration value, the state machine moves to the POA state.
+For example, the Stateflow from \Cref{fig:exampleSF} remains in the WT until the value of the elapsed time variable (\texttt{et}) matches the value $5$ specified by the duration column of the RT from \Cref{fig:exampleRT}. \end{itemize}